berthelemy/flisspowercounselling/_pages/03-counselling.md

 ### Fees:

-Initial meeting: £30 for 50 minutes
+Initial meeting: £30 for 50 minutes.
 Subsequent meetings: £45 for 60 minutes

-Concessions:
-Counselling/psychotherapy students - £35

-I offer limited concessions for those on a low income.
+I cannot offer any concessionary rates at the moment.